This post may contain affiliate links. Please read our disclosure policy.

 - 1 cup (200 g) peeled ripe bananas, mashed (from about 2 small- to medium-size bananas)

-- 1 small (less) ripe banana, for the top (optional)
+- 1 small slightly less ripe banana, sliced thinly lengthwise, for topping (optional)

 Instructions

-- Scrape the batter into the prepared loaf pan, and smooth the top with a wet spatula.
+- Scrape the batter into the prepared loaf pan, and smooth the top with a spatula dipped in water.
 If you're using the optional banana as a topping, place very thinly sliced bananas (cut lengthwise) on top of the smooth batter, sparingly.

 - Place the pan in the center of the preheated oven.
-Bake until golden brown on top, and a tester inserted in the center comes out with no more than a few moist crumbs attached.
+Bake until the top is golden brown and a toothpick inserted in the center comes out with a few moist crumbs but no wet batter.

 Video